imq-open/pxt-qbuild/doc/Get_Started.md

 ### Write

-The Hub can update/modify the data of a Mode as long as the device allows it.
-This is accomplished through a Write operation.
-The message format of the Write operation between the Hub and the device is shown in
+The hub can update/modify the data of a mode as long as the device allows it.
+This is accomplished through a *write* operation.
+The message format of the write operation between the hub and the device is shown in

 https://github.com/pybricks/technical-info/blob/master/uart-protocol.md#writing-data

-For Build HAT, the Write operation is realized with the `write1` command.
+For Build HAT, the write operation is realized with the `write1` command.
 Basically, we first construct the message according to the protocol, and then send it to the device with the `write1` command.

-The `write1` command and the Write operation will be explained in detail later in this document.
+The `write1` command and the write operation will be explained in detail later in this document.

 ## Hello World!

 Let's take a look at a very simple program to have some initial experience with the functionality provided by the Q:build extension.

-First, we register two event callback functions that perform some actions when the device establishes connection to and disconnects from the Hub (Build HAT):
+First, we register two event callback functions that perform some actions when the device establishes connection to and disconnects from the hub (Build HAT):

 ```TypeScript
 control.onEvent(EventBusSource.QBUILD_DEVICE_ID, EventBusValue.QBUILD_EVT_DISCONNECTED, function () {